-ENVIRONMENTAL AUTHORISATION IN TERMS OF THE NATIONAL ENVIRONMENTAL MANAGEMENT ACT, ACT NO. 107 OF 1998, AS AMENDED: FOR THE DEVELOPMENT OF KORAQUA I SOLAR ENERGY FACILITY (SEF) AND ASSOCIATED INFRASTRUCTURE, NORTHERN CAPE PROVINCE.
+RE-ISSUE OF THE ENVIRONMENTAL AUTHORISATION IN TERMS OF THE NATIONAL ENVIRONMENTAL MANAGEMENT ACT, ACT NO. 107 OF 1998, AS AMENDED: FOR THE DEVELOPMENT OF THE KORAQUA IV SOLAR ENERGY FACILITY (SEF) AND ASSOCIATED INFRASTRUCTURE WITHIN THE TSANTSABANE LOCAL MUNICIPALITY IN THE NORTHERN CAPE PROVINCE

-With reference to the above application and the Appeal Decision LSA245997, LSA245999, LSA246000, LSA246001 dated 07 October 2024, please be advised that the Department has decided to grant authorisation.
-The Environmental Authorisation (EA) and reasons for the decision are attached herewith.
+With reference to the above application and the Appeal Decision LSA245997, LSA245999, LSA246000, LSA246001 dated 07 October 2024, please be advised that the Department has decided to re-issue authorisation as per the Appeal Decision as indicated above.
+The Re-Issue of the Environmental Authorisation (EA) and reasons for the decision are attached herewith.

-This authorisation is suspensive on the compliance with the conditions 31 -33; failure to comply with these conditions will result in the environmental authorisation being considered null and void.
+This authorisation is suspensive on the compliance with the conditions 31-33; failure to comply with these conditions will result in the environmental authorisation being considered null and void.

-In terms of Regulation 4(2) of the NEMA EIA Regulations, 2014, as amended (the EIA Regulations), you are instructed to notify all registered interested and affected parties, in writing and within 14 (fourteen) days of the date of the decision.
+In terms of Regulation 4(2) of the Environmental Impact Assessment Regulations, 2014, as amended (the EIA Regulations), you are instructed to notify all registered interested and affected parties, in writing and within 14 (fourteen) days of the date of the decision.